stephenreid321/stephenreid/app/jekyll_blog/_posts/2021-06-11-response-to-allegations-by-whoisstephenreid.md

 ---
-title: "Response to allegations by Solidarity & Rage"
+title: "Response to allegations by Seeds of Solidarity"
 ---

-On 8th June at 18:00, I received this email:
+On 8th June at 18:00, I received this email from Solidarity & Rage/Seeds of Solidarity:

 > From: solidarityandrage &lt;solidarityandrage@protonmail.com><br />
 > Date: Tue, 8 Jun 2021 at 18:00<br />